 Dancing!
 Singing!
 Epic Torah readings!
 Simchat Torah is time of mystical, transcendent fun.
 Uncover the deepest meanings of Simchat Torah and Shemini Atzeret.

-The joy of Sukkot reaches its peak during its final day — Shemini Atzeret and Simchat Torah.
+The joy of Sukkot reaches its peak during its final days.
 At the conclusion of the Torah reading cycle, we dance with the Torah during Hakafot.
 These autumn festivals are a celebration of reuniting with the Creator and transcending our personal boundaries.
 During Simchat Torah, dancing is a form of repentance — we return to our purest selves through uninhibited joy.
-Discover the mystical, Kabbalistic meaning of Simchat Torah in the Meaningful Life Center’s Simchat Torah archives.
-Whether you are a seasoned scholar or are new to learning Torah, we offer insights and stories that will lift your spirit and prepare you for the Simchat Torah of your life!
+Discover the mystical, Kabbalistic meaning of these joyous days in the Meaningful Life Center’s archives.

 “And you shall take for yourselves… the splendid fruit of a tree, fronds of dates, the branch of a thick-leafed tree and aravot of the river.”
 King Solomon, the Midrash tells us, was mystified by this verse.Read More